 The loss of Stromer's fossils was not an isolated occurrence.
 Between 1940 and 1944, 17 dinosaur fossils, including several type specimens used as examples of named species, were destroyed in World War II battles.
 After the war, paleontologists became more conscientious about making casts of fossils in the event the originals were destroyed.

-Finds of the early 21st century returned Stromer's name to the public eye.
-In 2008, a nomad (who preferred to remain anonymous) brought a box of intriguing fossil bones to Nizar Ibrahim, then a graduate student.
+Finds of the early 21st century returned Stromer's name to the public eye — and began to solve Stromer's Riddle.
+In 2001, a team of paleontologists led by Joshua Smith described an 80-foot sauropod that may have weighed up to 70 tons found in Egypt.
+In 2008, a nomad (who preferred to remain anonymous) brought a box of intriguing fossil bones to Nizar Ibrahim, then a graduate student visiting Morocco.
 In 2009, visiting the Milan Natural History Museum, Ibrahim examined bones that proved to be not only from the same species but in fact the same animal.
 The Milan museum bones had been found in 1975 and originally misidentified as the lower jaw of a crocodile when they were actually part of the snout of a big Spinosaurus.
 Ibrahim managed to piece together bones found decades apart and presented to him at locations more than 1,000 miles from each other.
 In 2014, Nizar Ibrahim, Paul Sereno and collaborators published a paper on the remarkable fossil.
-Not only did Spinosaurus prove to be the biggest predatory dinosaur yet known, but also the only dinosaur showing strong indications — a tiny nostril high on the head, dense limb bones, long forelimbs and flat feet — of being a swimmer.
+Not only did Spinosaurus prove to be the biggest predatory dinosaur yet known, but also the only dinosaur showing strong indications — a tiny nostril high on the snout, dense limb bones, long forelimbs and flat feet — of being a swimmer.
+If Spinosaurus really did spend most of its time in the water, it had plenty of food; sizeable fish frequented the waterways of Cretaceous northern Africa.